 Known to live up to 25 years, Yellow Trillium loves the early spring sunshine and shows it.
 This lively plant is also known as:

-With 39 native Trillium species found mostly in the eastern U.S., Yellow Trillium has a light, lemony fragrance and grows naturally predominantly throughout Kentucky, Georgia, Tennessee, and North Carolina.
+With 39 native Trillium species found mainly in the eastern U.S., Yellow Trillium has a light, lemony fragrance and grows naturally throughout Kentucky, Georgia, Tennessee, and North Carolina.

 Order your Yellow Trillium here.

 A favorite perennial groundcover, Creeping Phlox, is known for its beloved early spring blooms.
 These beauties produce fragrant blossoms that attract pollinators like hummingbirds and come back every year.

 Let Creeping Phlox spread and spill all over your landscape for a breathtaking introduction to spring!
 Be sure you plant them at least two feet apart with plenty of access to sunlight for best results.

 Named for the yellow crest tufts in its center, the gorgeous lavender (occasionally some are white) Crested Iris is stunning to behold in bloom, especially in a group.
 Since they usually bloom at once, it's an eye-catching scene to find numerous plants together in full bloom.